mswastik/fcst/docs/db_service.md

 # Database Service API Documentation

-The `db_service.py` module provides a comprehensive database abstraction layer for DuckDB operations, handling all data persistence and retrieval for the FCST application.
+The `db_service.py` module provides a comprehensive database abstraction layer for Databricks operations, handling all data persistence and retrieval for the FCST application.

 ## Classes